xADDBx/OwlcatNuGetTemplates/README.md

 - A Wwise template in which you can add sounds (and create sound events).
 The template should automatically include the created Soundbanks in the final output.
 - The UnityModManager mod part will automatically load the Soundbanks contained in the mod directory during runtime.
 - If the event name matches an answer/cue/dialog guid, the sound event should automatically play when that answer/cue/dialog is displayed.

+## Requirements

+- The target game needs to be installed.
+The game must've been started once (for a Player.log file).
+- Kingmaker and Wrath: Have UnityModManager applied to the game.
+- For the sound templates you additionally need a compatible version of Wwise (Audiokinetic) installed.
+For Wrath, that's any `2019.2` version.